usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 undergo a registration process in which their identity is bound to that authenticator.
 Thereafter, the individuals are remotely authenticated to systems and applications over a network, using the authenticator in an authentication protocol.
-The authentication protocol allows an individual to demonstrate to a Verifier that he or she has possession and control of the authenticator, in a manner that protects the authenticator secret from compromise by different kinds of attacks.
-Higher authenticator assurance levels require use of stronger authenticators, better protection of the authenticator(s) and related secrets from attacks.
+The authentication protocol allows an individual to demonstrate to a verifier that he or she has possession and control of the authenticator, in a manner that protects the authenticator secret from compromise by different kinds of attacks.
+Higher authenticator assurance levels require use of stronger authentication mechanisms, better protocols, and better protection of the authenticator(s) and related secrets from attacks.
 Higher identity assurance levels require stronger registration procedures.

 This document suite focuses on authenticators that are difficult to forge because they contain some type of secret information that is not available to unauthorized parties and that is preferably not used in unrelated contexts.
-Certain authentication technologies, particularly biometrics and knowledge based authentication, use information that is private rather than secret.
-While they are discussed to a limited degree, they are largely avoided because their security is often weak or difficult to quantify, especially in the remote situations that are the primary scope of this document suite.
+Biometric authentication uses human characteristics that in some cases may be available to an attacker.
+Accordingly, the use of biometrics for authentication is limited to activation of a specific physical authenticator to which it is strongly bound, and the number of consecutive activation failures is limited, beyond which another activation factor or authenticator is required.
+This document suite also supports the use of biometrics to prevent repudiation of registration, and to verify that the same individual participates in all phases of the registration process.

 Knowledge based authentication achieves authentication by testing the personal knowledge of the individual against information obtained from